swiss-ai/feature-probes/cluster/README.md

 ### Notes

+To see some insights about working with the cluster, feel free to browse some [tips](../docs/tips_and_tricks.md).

-The current version of [train_multirun](./train_multirun.sbatch) could be buggy, I need to come up with a bit more clear approach here.
-This is a workaround since the source code didn't work for multigpu setup.
+> Please also note: The current version of [train_multirun](./train_multirun.sbatch) could still be buggy, please refer to [issues](https://github.com/swiss-ai/feature-probes/issues/1).